ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 - after about a minute, the vehicle should be visible on the SITL map
 - the performance of the connection can be checked by opening the "ArduCopter" window (on the machine running SITL), the "FPS" (Frames Per Second) count needs to be over 150 for the vehicle to fly well (the average can be lower)

+.. note:: the above was for a Copter.
+Change the directory to ArduPlane or ArduRover for those types of vehicles before beginning sim_vehicle.py or add the -v <vehicletype> directive when starting it.

 Using ready-made models
 -----------------------